Second Harvest is committed to supporting our community through training, certification and on-going best practice workshops.

 Community Food Safety Certification & Training: To support partnering agencies in getting the training for best practice in food handling.
 Through program, participants learn best practices of safe food handling, industry standards, and will receive 5 year certification upon completion of the program.
 Sessions are 8 hours in length including exam time.

-To register contact Kiera Toffelmire for available dates and complete the forms below:
+To register contact Kiera Toffelmire for available dates and complete the form below:

 This program focuses on food handling best practices, basic nutrition, label reading, and waste reduction.